Mesh Augmentation of LoRaWAN-based IoT Networks: Introduction

 We have implemented a high-fidelity model of LIMA in the Network Simulator 3 (ns-3) tool and studied its performance over varying network size as well as traffic in a nominal remote monitoring deployment.
 In the region of parameters studied, LIMA outperforms LoRaWAN by a factor of up to 5x in delivery, 12.6x in energy consumption, 8x in coverage and 2.3x in latency.

 We have also developed a prototype LIMA Router and LIMA Gateway by modifiying the LoRaWAN software on a commercial LoRaWAN Gateway (the Seed Studio WM1302) and Raspberry Pi HAT add-on board.
-Using a Dragino temperature and humidity sensor and the The Things Network server, we performed both indoor tests with variable attenuators, and outdoor tests in the Brooklyn, NY downtown area.
+Using a Dragino temperature and humidity sensor and the The Things Network server, we performed both indoor and outdoor tests.
 We demonstrated multi-hop range extension as well as reduction in the energy consumed by the end device.
 We also showed that over-the-air join by end devices works over LIMA and that LIMA can co-exist within a LoRa-rich environment.

-LIMA can be used to augment existing or new LoRaWAN deployments in both private networks (e.g. precision agriculture, environmental monitoring etc.) and public networks (e.g. Senet, Helium etc.).
+LIMA can be used to augment existing or new LoRaWAN deployments in both private networks (e.g. precision agriculture, environmental monitoring etc.) and public IoT networks such as Helium~\cite{Helium} and Netmore~\cite{Netmore}.
 In private networks, users can benefit from higher coverage and longer sensor battery lifetimes without incurring the higher operating cost from additional gateways.
 In public networks, network service providers can fill gaps in coverage using LIMA to provide mesh connectivity at a fraction of the cost of deploying more gateways, each with its own backhaul.

 The rest of the paper is organized as follows.
 We begin by discussing relevant background in section ~\ref{sec:Background}, and then provide a system overview in section~\ref{sec:system-overview}.
 Section~\ref{sec:LIMA-addressing-header-encapsulation} describes the packet format of the LIMA header.
 In sections~\ref{sec:route-establishment} and \ref{sec:message-forwarding} we describe how mesh routes are built and how they are used, respectively.
 Our evaluation of LIMA using ns-3 simulations and a prototype is described in section~\ref{sec:evaluation}.
 We conclude with a summary in section~\ref{sec:concluding-remarks}.